toanlcgift/xamarin-cocos-creator/README.md

   ##### Please run sample project to check all configuration #####

+  *NOTE: This package does not support iOS emulator*

   ### Advanced topics ###

   ##### 1. How to Call Xamarin.Android & Xamarin.iOS C# methods using JavaScript #####